The Cache object is used to cache the X-Particles system.

 Selecting this option will enable a new group of settings headed 'Particle Data':

 From this you can select which data you want recorded.
-For example, if you only want to record particle color as well as velocity, check the 'Color' switch.
+For example, if you only want to record particle colour as well as velocity, check the 'Color' switch.
 This avoids the use of additional memory which would result if 'All' was selected.

 Information about the cache is displayed here detailing the memory use and disk space used by the cache.